-Ensure that Adobe after Effects is installed on your home or office computer.
-It is not freeware, but you can purchase through Adobe via an online download.
+Ensure that Adobe After Effects is installed on your home or office computer.
+It is not freeware (US $20.99/month), you can purchase through Adobe via an online download.
 It is compatible with both PC and Mac Computers, also.

 Open the project containing the clip that you want to reverse the video on.
 For safety and file backup, save the section that you are adding effects to as a separate file so that, if you do not like the final effect, you have the original footage as a backup.

-- Step3: Click on the clip in the layer you want to apply the reverse video effect to; select “Layer” on the tool bar; this will bring up a drop down menu, in which you select “Time.”
+Drag-n-drop the video clip that you want to apply the reverse video effect to the New Composition icon, and then right click on the clip, which will bring up a drop down menu, in which you select “Time.”

 When you do this, it will open a new display window that will allow you to adjust the speed of the clip and make other selections relating to the reverse video effect, such as speed, contrast, and other effects.
 Make your selections depending on the effect that you are trying to achieve.